OWASP/www-chapter-ottawa/index.md

 ## What We Do

 We provide a mix of InfoSec talks, hands on training sessions, and special interest discussion groups.
 We hold monthly meetups at the STEM Building of the University of Ottawa.
-We meet quarterly at the the Kanata offices of Trend Micro.
 We hold occassional workshops on a variety of security topics.

 > We are always looking for new ideas for events so let us know if you have an idea.